heilcheng/medexplain-evals/CONTRIBUTING.md

-# Contributing to MEQ-Bench
+# Contributing to MedExplain-Evals

-Thank you for your interest in contributing to MEQ-Bench!
+Thank you for your interest in contributing to MedExplain-Evals!
 This document provides guidelines and instructions for contributing to the project.
 We welcome contributions from researchers, developers, and healthcare professionals who want to help improve medical AI evaluation.

 ## Table of Contents